MicrosoftDocs/ATADocs/ATPDocs/classic-manage-sensitive-honeytoken-accounts.md

 ---
-title: Manage sensitive or honeytoken accounts with Microsoft Defender for Identity
+title: Classic portal - Manage sensitive or honeytoken accounts with Microsoft Defender for Identity
-description: Describes how to manage sensitive or honeytoken accounts using Microsoft Defender for Identity ms.date: 02/17/2021 ms.topic: how-to
+description: Classic portal - Describes how to manage sensitive or honeytoken accounts using Microsoft Defender for Identity ms.date: 02/17/2021 ms.topic: how-to
 ---

-# Manage sensitive or honeytoken accounts
+# Classic portal: Manage sensitive or honeytoken accounts

 > [!NOTE]
 > The experience described in this page can also be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.
 The supporting documents for the new experience can be found [here](/microsoft-365/security/defender-identity/entity-tags).
 For more information about Microsoft Defender for Identity and when other features will be available in Microsoft 365 Defender, see [Microsoft Defender for Identity in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md).